johiruddinsultan/quantum-installer/README.md

 # quantum-installer
 A script to automate the installation of quantumX

-Installing electrumx isn't really straight-forward (yet).
+Installing quantumx isn't really straight-forward (yet).
 You have to install the latest version of Python and various dependencies for one of the database engines.
-Then you have to integrate electrumx into your init system.
+Then you have to integrate quantumx into your init system.

-`electrumx-installer` simplifies this process to running a single command.
-All that's left to do for you is to customise the configuration and to start electrumx.
+`quantumx-installer` simplifies this process to running a single command.
+All that's left to do for you is to customise the configuration and to start quantumx.

 ## Usage
-This installs electrumx using the default options:
+This installs quantumx using the default options:

     wget https://raw.githubusercontent.com/johiruddinsultan/quantum-installer/master/bootstrap.sh -O - | bash